|

 crocophyllus (Berk.)
 Sacc.

-Derivation of name: Moll- means "soft."
-Applanatus
+Moll- means "soft."
+Applanatus means

-"flattened."
-Crocophyllus means "saffron-colored
+Crocophyllus means "saffron-colored leaves (gills)."

 Common name(s): Crepidotus applanatus is called the